 Undergraduate Research Assistants

-Megan Armstrong, Junior
+Megan Armstrong, Senior

-Megan is a third-year student studying Psychology and Applied Nutrition with a minor in Spanish.
+Megan is a fourth-year student studying Psychology and Applied Nutrition with a minor in Spanish.
 She hopes to study the ways in which proper nutrition impacts brain development, particularly in under-developed communities.
 She plans to attend graduate school after serving for a year or two in the field of public health.

 In addition, Megan is deeply passionate about the environment and has a great sense of adventure.
 She loves traveling and backpacking and most activities that involve being outdoors!